vaghi/Contact-Manager/README.md

 Response:
 ```
-Contact or if the id does not match with stored contact a 500 response with the corresponding Exception message
+Contact or if the id does not match with any stored contact a 500 response with the corresponding Exception message
 ```

 * **Update Contact**
+Updates a contact with the given id, and validate the mandatory fields or returns an error message
 ```
 Verb: PUT
 URL: api/contacts